Zentyre/Roblox-Tools/README.md

-You will need a few libraries to import
+You will need a few libraries to import.
--Download Python 3.12 from microsoft store if not already had -pip install pydirectinput
+-Download Python 3.12 from Microsoft Store if not already had In command promt run these(without the -)
 -pip install pydirectinput
 -pip install pyautogui
 -pip install pygetwindow